 Cochiti Pueblo lies fifteen miles south of Santa Fe along the west bank of the Rio Grande.
-What is now Bandelier National Monument is the pueblo's most recent ancestral home.
-They may have relocated to the Bandelier area from the Four Corners region around 1300.
+Frijoles Canyon in what is now Bandelier National Monument is the site of the pueblo's most recent ancestral home.
+The Eastern Keresans may have relocated to the Bandelier area from the Four Corners region around 1300.

 Cochiti legend says that Clay Old Woman and Clay Old Man came to visit the Cochitis.
 While all the people watched, Clay Old Woman shaped a pot.
 Clay Old Man danced too close and kicked the pot.
 He rolled the clay from the broken pot into a ball, gave a piece to all the women in the village and told them never to forget to make pottery.

 In prehistoric times, human effigy pots, animals, duck canteens and bird shaped pitchers with beaks as spouts were common productions of the Cochiti potters.
 Many of these were condemned as idols and destroyed by the Franciscan priests.
 That problem stopped when the Spanish left in 1820 but the fantastic array of figurines created by Cochiti potters was essentially dormant until the railroad arrived.
 Then Cochiti potters were among the first to enter the tourist market and they produced many whimsical figures into the early 1900s.
 Then production followed the market into more conventional shapes.